jadecobra/python_tdd_exercises/source/data_structures/none/none.rst

 ----

 ---------------------------------------------------------------------------------
-how I test if something is NOT None
+one more way to test if something is NOT None
 ---------------------------------------------------------------------------------

 ----